julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 - Nutrients
 - Pharmacological action

 In European folk practice, flowers were laid on the chest of the grieving, braided into wreaths for the bereaved, steeped lightly for the shaken, or worn close to the skin.
-They were never meant to overpower — only to steady.
+They were never meant to overpower, only to steady.

 This is **not a daily tonic**.
 It is **emotional triage**.